How Uber Works: Insights into the Business & Revenue Model

 The early adopters

 It is quite difficult to market a newly launched product or service in any geographical area.
-What gave it the edge is that it launched in San Francisco, a city which is home to tech savvy people.
+What gave it the edge is that it launched in San Francisco, a city which is home to tech-savvy people.
 The first drivers on the platform came through cold calling.
-Many of them were professional drivers with other cab companies or were self employed as a taxi driver.
+Many of them were professional drivers with other cab companies or were self-employed as a taxi driver.

 To get their first customers, they took to social media and other mass marketing means.
 It offered discounts, free rides and rates that were too less as compared to other cab services in the city.
-The first customers were those who enthusiastically wanted to try the new service.
-It offered rides from club venues to user’s doorstep so the party people were amazed.
+The first customers were those who enthusiastically wanted to try a new service.
+It offered riders from club venues to user’s doorstep so the party people were amazed.
 It offered rides to the corporate sector who worked in offices helping them to save time.